I spent my life as a teacher, but I might have

 American Dream until his flights over Viet Nam, or perhaps other things

-to keep a job.
-So long as there were goods to repossess, he
+to find and to hold onto a job.
+So long as there were goods to

 computer.
-In the late 1930s he served as middleman between
+In the late 1930s he served as a jobber, the middleman

 tractor dealers and the tractor distributor.
 I remember the